 What role can sustainable fashion play in the green economy?

 Sustainable and ethical fashion has a key role to play in supporting and broadening the green economy.
-To understand more, the GEC's Lauren Peacock talked to sustainable fashion expert Jocelyn Whipple about the green innovation already taking place within the industry.
+To understand more, we talked to sustainable fashion expert Jocelyn Whipple about the green innovation already taking place within the industry.

 The Green Economy Coalition (GEC) strives to promote a green economy through collaborating with industry, in order to encourage the greening of high impact sectors.
 One high impact sector which has far reach and attracts lots of attention is the fashion industry.